itssaqlain06/Lang-Change/README.md

+Below is a refined **README.md** file that should display properly on GitHub.
+The main issues often arise from missing line breaks or improperly closed code blocks.
+This version fixes any potential indentation or code fence issues, ensuring the table of contents and headings render correctly:

 ```markdown
 # Lang Change Translator with LangChain, LangSmith & Open AI

 A modern, responsive language translator built with Next.js, TypeScript, Tailwind CSS, and powered by LangChain’s LLM integrations (using OpenAI's GPT-3.5-turbo) with enhanced observability through LangSmith.

 ## Table of Contents

 - [Overview](#overview)
 - [Features](#features)
 - [Prerequisites](#prerequisites)